smahmud/youtube-content-pipeline/docs/architecture.md

-# System Architecture Overview
+## 🧭 System Architecture Overview

-This document outlines the high-level architecture of the YouTube Content Pipeline, designed for scalable, multi-agent audio and metadata extraction across platforms like YouTube and TikTok.
-It supports CLI orchestration, schema enforcement, and modular agent integration.
+This document outlines the high-level architecture of the **Content Pipeline**, designed for scalable, multi-agent audio and metadata extraction.
+The current implementation supports YouTube, with a modular design that enables future integration of platforms like Vimeo and TikTok.
+It supports CLI orchestration, schema enforcement, and agent-based modularity.

 ---

 ## 🧩 Core Components

 ### 1. Extractors
 Platform-specific modules that handle audio and metadata extraction.

-- `pipeline/extractors/local/`
+#### `pipeline/extractors/local/`
+Local file ingestion is architecturally distinct and does **not** follow the same extractor interface as streaming services.
+It uses specialized modules:
+- `file_audio.py` — Handles local audio file conversion and ingestion
-  - `extractor.py` — Local file-based extraction logic
+- `metadata_utils.py` — Extracts and normalizes metadata from local files using custom logic

-  - `transcriber.py`
-  - `metadata.py`
+> Local extraction does **not** use `pipeline/schema/metadata.py`.
+Its metadata handling is unique and tailored to file-based workflows.

+---

-- `pipeline/extractors/youtube/`
+#### `pipeline/extractors/youtube/`
+Streaming service extractors implement a shared interface (`BaseExtractor`) and rely on centralized metadata logic:
-  - `extractor.py` — Unified entry point for YouTube extraction
+- `extractor.py` — Unified entry point for YouTube audio and metadata extraction
+- Uses `pipeline/schema/metadata.py` for schema enforcement and normalization

+---

+#### `pipeline/extractors/streamservice/` *(future targets: Vimeo, TikTok, etc.)*
-  - `transcriber.py` — Audio transcription logic
+- `extractor.py` — Shared interface for streaming platform extraction logic
-  - `metadata.py` — Metadata parsing and enrichment

-- `pipeline/extractors/streamservice/`
-  - `extractor.py`
-  - `transcriber.py`
-  - `metadata.py`

-Each extractor implements a shared interface (`BaseExtractor`) to ensure compatibility with CLI and agent orchestration.
+- Will also use `pipeline/schema/metadata.py` for consistent metadata handling across services

 ---